Commands

 $application->addCommand(IndexCommand::class);

 The Application will be able to determine Command’s name from the CommandMetadata attribute.
-Commands are processed in the order that they are added to the Application but a later added Command can overwrite an older Command with the same name.
+Commands are processed in the order they are added.
+A later Command with the same name will overwrite an earlier one.

-If the Command’s name is not valid, then an Centum\Console\Exception\InvalidCommandNameException will be thrown.
+If the Command’s name is invalid, InvalidCommandNameException will be thrown.